BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

 I test it on **MacOS** and **Ubuntu**.
 It is based on **Python 3.6.** Required packages like keras, tensorflow etc. are iincluded in **requirements.txt**.
 Run bellow command to install them.
 > pip install -r requirements.txt
 ### Pipeline for quick start.
-Go to https://challenger.ai/competition/wf2018. to downlowd 3 datasets as bellow (You can switch to English from top-right corner):
+I noticed that the competition link has been closed.
+However, competitors have uploaded the [raw dataset](https://github.com/Ericonaldo/AI-Challenger-Weather-Forecast/tree/master/data).

 Training set: **ai_challenger_wf2018_trainingset_20150301-20180531.nc**
 Validation set: **ai_challenger_wf2018_validation_20180601-20180828_20180905.nc**
-Test set (Taking one-day test data on 28/10/2018 as an example): **ai_challenger_wf2018_testb1_20180829-20181028**
+Test set (Taking one-day test data on 28/10/2018 as an example): **ai_challenger_wf2018_testb1_20180829-20181028.nc**

 After downloaded, set three original dataset into the folder ./data/raw/ (For quick start, we just take  **ai_challenger_wf2018_testb1_20180829-20181028** as a test example, you can easily re-name the related arguments and apply it on other test set, which can be introduced in later section **How to change test dataset for other days?** )